laureanorios95/blackjack/README.md

 - Face cards (Jack, Queen, King) are worth 10
 - Aces are worth 1 or 11, whichever is more favorable
 - Dealer must hit until they have at least 17
-- Blackjack (an Ace and a 10-value card) pays 3:2

 ## Example Game

 ```
 Welcome to Blackjack!
-Starting with $100

 Your cards: [♥10 ♦5]
 Dealer shows: [♣K]